 - BTI Intellectual Property Outlook – Recognized as the Most-Favored IP Department in the nation and one of five Go To IP Firms for non-litigation IP work (2015).

 - Chambers USA: America’s Leading Lawyers for Business – Ranked nationally in band one (2011–2022); noted as “outstanding at all levels, combining first-rate technical and legal acumen and great trial skills.”
 Consistently recognized in the national International Trade: IP (section 337) category (2013–2021) and in regional IP tables for Massachusetts (2003–2021), California (2012–2021), Colorado (2016–2021), New York (2012–2022) and Washington DC (2012–2021).

-- Law360 – Named among IP or Technology Groups of the Year seven times since 2010.
+- Law360 – Consistently named IP or Technology Group of the Year since 2010.

 - LMG Life Sciences – Recognized in the areas of patent strategy and management, general patent litigation, Hatch-Waxman patent litigation, corporate, licensing and collaboration, M&A, venture capital and white collar/government investigations (2012–2022).